mRs-/Black-Friday-Deals/README.md

 ## 📌 Productivity Software
 ### 💸 [BoltAI](https://boltai.com?ref=bfdeals) - Access all AI models in one native Mac app: Advanced Voice Mode, Document Analysis, AI Plugins and more.
 Enjoy 30% off with this discount code **BFCM2024**
 ### 💰 [CleanClip](https://cleanclip.cc?ref=bfdeals) - The cleanest Clipboard Manager for macOS, Clean UI/Immersive menu/Unlimited Storage/Paste Queue/Smart List, 30% off on all multi-device plans with code **BF2024**
+### 💰 [Presentify](https://apps.apple.com/app/id1507246666) - The best screen annotation app for macOS, featured by Apple 3 times.
+25% off for the first on the App Store.
+No code needed.
+### 💸 [ToDoBar](https://apps.apple.com/app/id6470928617) - Tasks for today on your menu bar.
+50% off for the first on the App Store.
+No code needed.

+## Video Software
+### 💸 [FaceScreen](https://apps.apple.com/app/id6702028512) - Live camera preview on your screen.
+50% off for the first time on the App Store.
+No code needed.

 ## 🎨 Graphic Software
 ### 💸 [Sip](https://www.sipapp.io) - Sip is a modern color picker that brings ease to color organization & team collaboration. - 50% OFF with code **BF_2024** and **CM_2024**, Nov 29 - Dec 3